 We have a wealth of content for all members to use and encourage teachers to make specific requests for further content and resources.
 In addition, the programme allows teachers to create their own lessons, on any subject they wish, for their learners to study.
 Through our Content Creator, images are generated for words teachers wish to focus on – or teachers may upload their own images and record their own audio.
 This is a valuable tool for those who are faced with a student with a particular gap in their knowledge or who are aiming to cover a very specific area of the curriculum.

 It allows teachers to choose lessons to be taught and document how the lessons apply to the curriculum or the wider world.
-The assessment for learning tracker also provides space for teacher judgement and a view of learners' independent progress of the selected lessons.
+The assessment for learning tracker also provides space for teacher judgement and a view of learners' independent progress through the selected lessons.
 Lessons can also be assigned to Priority lessons groups.

 The Village and The Islands provide a blended learning experience, mixing online and offline learning.
 Independent learning is highly valued, but small-group and individual intervention activities are recognised as being equally important.